TSS #037: 5 Rules for a Different LifeSep 17, 2022

 Circumventing the traditional path of life to win.

-Fact: The internet has given me access to 4.66B new prospects for my products and services.
+Fact: The internet will give me access to 4.95B new prospects for anything I create.

 Self-discovery: The biggest competitor working against me is myself.
 My own mind.
 Trying anything new is difficult.

 Once I was armed with these simple facts and accepted that I was my own gatekeeper to success (accountability matters), I started to think about a new set of rules I could use to give myself a high likelihood of success.